Last Updated on April 16, 2022

 It would be remiss of me not to point out that men and women are regularly targeted for their sexual energy whilst they are sleeping.
 This is a phenomenon many cultures around the world have traditionally recognised and made significant references to.
 If you’re not familiar with this issue, do some research into Incubus, Succubus, sexual Djinn/Jinn, and nocturnal sexual demons.
 The person having such experiences at night may or may not be aware of it occurring, and may or may not be aware of dreams involving sexual interactions.

 One common symptom of sexual (life-force) energy being harvested at night is that of consistently requiring an excessive amount of sleep, and waking up feeling tired or groggy despite having had more than enough sleep.
 What’s excessive?
 It will depend on the person and their age but, in general, consistently needing more than 6 or 7 hours of sleep could be a sign one is losing life-force at night.
 The exact cause could vary, but one common one is that of sexual demons and negative spiritual links taking our life-force through arousal and harvesting of sexual energy.
+This does not mean that everyone who wakes up groggy in the morning has this going on.
+There are many other potential causes of such a condition.

 The experience of energy being taken whilst asleep won’t necessarily manifest as something horrible.
 Such forces can show up in very appealing forms, including the form of people we know in the waking world, and forms we fantasise about.

 Keep in mind, there are many reasons people might need a lot of sleep, and why people wake up feeling drained or enervated even after getting a lot of sleep.
-For example, it could be caused by various health issues, hormonal imbalances, adrenal fatigue, dietary imbalances, etc. Whatever the cause, it’s well worth spiritually investigating what’s going on.
-As far as I can tell, harvesting of sexual energy through “dreams” is very common, and is perhaps the primary enduring cause for loss of energy at night (and thus requiring excessive sleep, and waking up tired).
+For example, it could be caused by various health issues, hormonal imbalances, adrenal fatigue, dietary imbalances, etc. Whatever the cause, it’s well worth investigating what’s going on.
+As far as I can tell, harvesting of sexual energy through “dreams” is very common, and is perhaps the most common and enduring cause for loss of energy at night (and thus requiring excessive sleep, and waking up tired).

 This is a big topic I could never do real justice to here.
 But for now I wish to simply point out that from my perspective many modern interpretations of so-called “tantra” and “sexual temple arts”, and so-called “neo-tantra”, and the like, are a far cry from the level of consciousness around sexuality I’m suggesting is possible and advisable.
 I think it is safe to say the majority of such practices and “schools” are to varying degrees infiltrated by negative spiritual forces, intent on harvesting life-force through human sexuality.
 That’s not to say they are entirely negative, and devoid of potential value.
-Just that, like most things which are spiritually infiltrated, the benefits and value can come at a high and unseen cost.
+Just that, like most things which are spiritually tainted, the benefits and value can come at an unseen cost.
 In which case, it’s advisable to look elsewhere for such benefits.

 Sexual energy exists throughout nature.
 It’s perfectly natural.
 Therefore, it’s foolish to moralistically or prudishly condemn it as wrong, bad, evil, or sinful.
 It’s equally foolish to blindly underestimate or diminish its true power and potential, and the impact it can have on the human soul / psyche, and on our environment.
 It’s also a big mistake (a “mis-take on reality”) to get caught up in making ourselves “wrong” or feeling guilty, etc., for our life-degrading tendencies, behaviour, and fantasies.
 It’s near impossible to heal ourselves from something we judge ourselves for.

 Perhaps the worst downfall in Modernity’s approach to sex—and to pretty much everything in life—is that it’s completely blindsided to and ignorant of the spiritual dimensions of the human experience and of life itself.
-This puts us into situations where it’s like we’re playing with mercury or a piece of plutonium whilst completely ignorant such a substance leaves behind a highly destructive and toxic residue in our body.
+This puts us into situations where it’s like we’re playing with mercury or a lump of plutonium whilst completely ignorant such a substance leaves behind a highly destructive and toxic residue in our body.

 One of the great challenges facing modern humanity at this time is that of uplifting our approach to and appreciation of human sexuality into the full light and clarity of consciousness inherent to the human spirit.
 Only then will sexuality be experienced and directed in a way that is truly life-affirming to all beings.